IRA Charitable Rollover

 - Your total annual IRA Charitable Rollover gift(s) cannot exceed $100,000 in the calendar year of the gift.

-- Your gift must be made to Notre Dame by December 31 in the year you decide to make the gift.
+- Your gift to Notre Dame must be completed by December 31 in the year you decide to make the gift.

 - Your gift must be outright.
 Gifts from your IRA to donor-advised funds or life-income vehicles such as charitable gift annuities or charitable remainder trusts do not qualify as IRA Charitable Rollover gifts